mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     (a `ByteBuffer` object)
     * `RandomAccessFile` with array-based `read( )` and `write( )` methods are pretty close to the underlying operating-system calls (even those methods entail at least one buffer copy)

-* Buffer Handling
+# Buffer Handling
-    * Buffers, and how buffers are handled, are the basis of all I/O
+* buffers, and how buffers are handled, are the basis of all I/O
-    * "input/output"
-      means nothing more than moving data in and out of buffers
+* "input/output" means nothing more than moving data in and out of buffers
-    * Processes perform I/O by requesting of the operating system that data be drained from a buffer (write) or that a buffer be filled with data (read)
+* processes perform I/O by requesting of the operating system that data be drained from a buffer (write) or that a buffer be filled with data (read)
-    * The process requests that
+* steps:
-      its buffer be filled by making the read( ) system call.
-This results in the kernel issuing a command to the disk controller hardware to fetch the data from disk.
-The disk controller writes the data directly into a kernel memory buffer by DMA without further assistance from the main CPU.
-Once the disk controller finishes filling the buffer, the kernel copies the data from the temporary buffer in kernel space to the buffer specified by the process when it requested the read( ) operation
+    1. the process requests that its buffer be filled by making the read( ) system call
+    1. kernel issuing a command to the disk controller hardware to fetch the data from disk
+    1. disk controller writes the data directly into a kernel memory buffer by DMA without further assistance from the main CPU
+    1. kernel copies the data from the temporary buffer in kernel space to the buffer specified by the process when it requested the read( ) operation
-    * User space is
-      a nonprivileged area: code executing there cannot directly access hardware devices
+* User space is a nonprivileged area: code executing there cannot directly access hardware devices
 * Kernel space is where the operating system lives.
 Kernel code has special privileges: it can communicate with device controllers, manipulate the state of processes in user space, etc. Most importantly, all I/O flows through kernel space
 * Why not tell the disk controller to send it directly to the buffer in user space?
-      * block-oriented hardware devices such as disk controllers operate on fixed-size data blocks.
-The user process may be requesting an oddly sized or misaligned chunk of data.
-The kernel plays the role of intermediary, breaking down and reassembling data as it moves between user space and storage devices
+    * block-oriented hardware devices such as disk controllers operate on fixed-size data blocks
+    * user process may be requesting an oddly sized or misaligned chunk of data
+    * kernel plays the role of intermediary, breaking down and reassembling data as it moves between user space and storage devices
-    * All modern operating systems make use of virtual memory.
-Virtual memory means that artificial, or virtual, addresses are used in place of physical (hardware RAM) memory addresses (simulates RAM)
+* virtual memory means that artificial, or virtual, addresses are used in place of physical (hardware RAM) memory addresses (simulates RAM)
     1. More than one virtual address can refer to the same physical memory location.
     2. A virtual memory space can be larger than the actual hardware memory available.
-    * it eliminates copies between kernel and user space
-        * By mapping a kernel space address to the same physical address as a virtual address in user space, the DMA hardware (which can access only physical memory addresses) can fill a buffer that is simultaneously visible to both the kernel and a user space process
+    * it eliminates copies between kernel and user space by mapping a kernel space address to the same physical address as a virtual address in user space, the DMA hardware (which can access only physical memory addresses) can fill a buffer that is simultaneously visible to both the kernel and a user space process

+## NIO
-* buffers
+# buffers
 * Channels are portals through which I/O transfers take place, and buffers are the sources or targets of those data transfers.
 For outgoing transfers, data you want to send is placed in a buffer, which is passed to a channel.
 For inbound transfers, a channel deposits data in a buffer you provide.
 * 0 <= mark <= position <= limit <= capacity
 * position attribute does this.
 It indicates where the next data element should be inserted when calling put( ) or from where the next element should be retrieved when get( ) is invoked
 * buffer.put((byte)'H').put((byte)'e').put((byte)'l').put((byte)'l')
   .put((byte)'o');
   * mark: X
   * position: 5
   * limit: 10
   * capacity: 10
 * We've filled the buffer, now we must prepare it for draining.
 We want to pass this buffer to a channel so the content can be written out.
 But if the channel performs a get( ) on the buffer now, it will fetch undefined data from beyond the good data we just inserted.
 If we set the position back to 0, the channel will start fetching at the right place, but how will it know when it has reached the end of the data we inserted?
 This is where the limit attribute comes in.
 The limit indicates the end of the active buffer content
 * We need to set the limit to the current position, then reset the position to 0
 * buffer.limit(buffer.position( )).position(0);
 * The flip( ) method flips a buffer from a fill state, where data elements can be appended, to a drain state ready for elements to be read out
 * Following a flip - limit: 6
 * What if you flip a buffer twice?
 It effectively becomes zero-sized.
 * Buffers are not thread-safe
-* Channels
+# Channels
 * provide direct connections to I/O
   services.
 A Channel is a conduit that transports data efficiently between byte buffers and the entity on the other end of the channel (usually a file or socket)
 * socket
   channel objects are bidirectional
 * The read( ) and write( ) methods of ByteChannel take ByteBuffer objects as arguments.
 Each returns the number of bytes transferred, which can be less than the number of bytes in the buffer, or even zero.
 The position of the buffer will have been advanced by the same amount.
   If a partial transfer was performed, the buffer can be resubmitted to the channel to continue transferring data where it left off.
 Repeat until the buffer's hasRemaining( ) method returns false
 * Unlike buffers, channels cannot be reused.
 An open channel represents a specific connection to a specific I/O service and encapsulates the state of that connection.
 When a channel is closed, that connection is lost, and the channel is no longer connected to anything.
 * Scatter/gather is a simple yet powerful concept (see Section 1.4.1.1).
   It refers to performing a single I/O operation across multiple buffers.
 For a write operation, data is gathered (drained) from several buffers in turn and sent along the channel.
 The buffers do not need to have the same capcity (and they usually don't).
 The effect is the same as if the content of all the buffers was concatenated into one large buffer before being sent.
 For reads, the data read from the channel is scattered to multiple buffers in sequence, filling each to its limit, until the data from the channel or the total buffer space is exhausted
   * ByteBuffer header = ByteBuffer.allocateDirect (10);
     ByteBuffer body = ByteBuffer.allocateDirect (80);
     ByteBuffer [] buffers = { header, body };
     Java NIO
     64
     int bytesRead = channel.read (buffers);
     Upon returning from read( ), bytesRead holds the value 48 , the header buffer contains the first 10 bytes read from the channel, and body holds the following 38 bytes.
 The channel automatically scattered the data into the two buffers.
     *  It allows you to
       delegate to the operating system the grunt work of separating out the data you read into multiple buckets, or assembling disparate chunks of data into a whole.
 This can be a huge win because the operating system is highly optimized for this sort of thing
-* Socket Channels
+# Socket Channels
 * model network sockets
 * can operate in nonblocking mode and are selectable
 * it's no longer necessary to
   dedicate a thread to each socket connection (and suffer the context-switching overhead of managing large numbers of threads).
 Using the new NIO classes, one or a few threads can manage hundreds or even thousands of active socket connections with little or no performance loss.
 *  it's possible to perform
   readiness selection of socket channels using a Selector object
 * you should understand the
   relationship between sockets and socket channels.
 As described earlier, a channel is a conduit to an I/O service and provides methods for interacting with that service.
 In the case of sockets, the decision was made not to reimplement the socket protocol APIs in the corresponding channel classes.
 The preexisting socket channels in java.net are reused for most protocol operations.
 * All the socket channels (SocketChannel, ServerSocketChannel, and DatagramChannel) create a peer socket object when they are instantiated
 *  These are the familiar classes from java.net (Socket, ServerSocket, and DatagramSocket), which have been updated to be aware of channels
 * The peer socket can be obtained from a channel by invoking its socket( ) method.
   Additionally, each of the java.net classes now has a getChannel( ) method
 * Socket channels delegate protocol operations to the peer socket object
 * Nonblocking Mode
     * Readiness selection is a mechanism by which a channel can be queried to determine if it's ready to perform an operation of interest, such as reading or writing.
 * The ServerSocketChannel class is a channel-based socket listener.
 It performs the same basic task as the familiar java.net.ServerSocket but adds channel semantics, including the ability to operate in nonblocking mode.
     * ServerSocketChannel doesn't have a bind( ) method, it's necessary to fetch the peer socket and use it to bind to a port to begin listening for connections
     * If invoked in nonblocking mode, ServerSocketChannel.accept( ) will immediately return null if no incoming connections are currently pending.
 This ability to check for connections without getting stuck is what enables scalability and reduces complexity.
 Selectability also comes into play.
 A ServerSocketChannel object can be registered with a Selector instance to enable notification when new connections arrive
 * The Socket and SocketChannel classes encapsulate point-to-point, ordered network connections similar to those provided by the familiar TCP/IP connections we all know and love.
 A SocketChannel acts as the client, initiating a connection to a listening server.
 It cannot